GBDK 2020 Docs 4.3.0

 Buffered mode implementation details

-To take maximum advantage of the short vblank period, gbdk-nes implements the same system as nearly every other NES engine: An unrolled loop that pulls prepared data bytes from the stack.
+To take maximum advantage of the short vblank period, gbdk-nes implements a popular optimization: An unrolled loop that pulls prepared data bytes from the stack.

 PLA